W R Burner (Minister of the Gospel)

-A Bible commentary noted: Sowing to the flesh is to conduct oneself by the evil dictates and desires of the sinful nature of man; reaping corruption (requited with eternal destruction).
+It was noted that sowing to the flesh is to conduct oneself by the evil dictates and desires of the sinful nature of man; reaping corruption is requited with eternal destruction.
 Sowing to the Spirit (the Spirit of God) means to live by His enabling help in accord with His prompting and leading; such a person will be rewarded with eternal life through Christ Jesus our Lord.

 Lifeline in troublesome times is as a rope strung along a vessel's weather deck to provide a handhold in rough weather.
 It is there for a purpose; to ignore that purpose could very well put a person's life in jeopardy of being washed overboard in foul weather.

-A Bible commentary noted: Holding faith means that one to is maintain their confidence in God.
-The Scriptures reveal that some have rejected the inner moral voice of conscience (that of God's Spirit); and strayed away from the truth.
-In such a condition one fells to see the lifeline being extended to them!
+It was noted that holding faith means that one to is maintain their confidence in God.
+It was revealed that some had rejected the inner moral voice of conscience (that of God's Spirit); and strayed away from the truth.
+In such a condition one eyes are closed to the lifeline being extended to them!

 Lifeline in troublesome times may come in an unexpected way.
 Many Christians in South Korea; concerned about those in North Korea, have sent the Gospel message, through various means, tossing a lifeline to both believers and unbelievers alike.

-Christians, in many nations, often risk their own lives to bring the Word of God into the hands of those to whom it is not available because of repressive regimes.
-Many countries attempt to stem the flow of the Gospel message; despite the fact that Jesus said to the Apostle Peter: Upon this rock (the foundation of the Church) I will built my church: and the gates of hell shall not prevail against it (Matthew 16:18).
+Christians, in many lands, often risk their lives to bring the Word of God into the hands of those whom it is not available; because of repressive regimes.
+Many countries attempt to stem the flow of the Gospel message; despite the fact that Jesus said to the Apostle Peter: Upon this rock (the foundation of the Church) I will build my church: and the gates of hell (those in opposition) shall not prevail against it (Matthew 16:18).

 Lifeline in troublesome times is a real blessing to the believer in Christ.
 Scripture reveals: Be careful (anxious) for nothing; but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which passes all understanding, shall keep (guard) your hearts and minds through Christ Jesus (Philippians 4:6-7).

-A Bible commentary noted: The peace of God is that tranquility of mind freeing the believer from fear and worry.
-Peace that passes all understanding means that which is divinely bestowed in times of anxiety (a lifeline in troublesome times), so wonderful that it exceeds one's ability to understand it.
+It was noted that the peace of God is that tranquility of mind that frees the believer from fear and worry.
+Peace that passes all understanding means that which is divinely bestowed in times of anxiety (a lifeline in troublesome times), so wonderful that it exceeds one's ability to understand it!

 Be careful for nothing means do not worry about anything.
 The solution to undue anxiety is to be prayerful in everything, in every facet of life.
-While God is eager to hear our requests, they are to be accompanied with thanksgiving in knowing who one's benefactor is, in turn praising Him for continually watching over the believers in His Son, the Lord Christ Christ.
+While God is eager to hear our requests, they are to be accompanied with thanksgiving, in knowing who one's benefactor is, and in turn praising Him for continually watching over the believers in His Son, the Lord Christ Christ.

 The 23rd psalm, a psalm of David; has been a favorite of God's people through the ages, revealing a lifeline in troublesome times: The Lord is my shepherd; I shall not want (lack).
 He makes me to lie down in green pastures (pastures of tender green grass); he leads me beside the still waters (waters of rest).

-He restores my soul: he leads me in the paths of righteousness for his name's sake: though I walk through the valley of the shadow of death, I will fear not evil: for you are with me; your rod and staff they comfort me.
+He restores my soul: he leads me in the paths of righteousness for his name's sake: though I walk through the valley of the shadow of death, I will fear not evil: for you are with me1; your rod and staff (protective provisions) they comfort me.

-A Bible commentary noted: The Lord is compared to a shepherd and the believer to His sheep; then the Lord is likened to a host with the believer as the guest.
-The image of the Lord as shepherd is a frequent one in both the Old Testament and the New.
+It was noted that the Lord is compared to a shepherd and believers as His sheep.
+The image of the Lord as shepherd is a frequently used in both the Old and the New Testament.

 Believers are never pictured in Scriptures as mighty lions, independent and self-sufficient; rather, they are sheep who are dependent on their Shepherd for His provision and protection.
 The believer is more than a dependent sheep; he is also like an honored guest, since the Lord prepares a table for him.

 Connected with this honored position is abundant provision, vindication before one's enemies, and eternal celebration of God's goodness.
-Lifeline in troublesome times is noted throughout God's Word of His protective nature to those who look to Him!
+Lifeline in troublesome times is noted throughout God's Word of His protective nature, as a Shepherd, to those who look to Him!